 Copyright © TV Guide, 1978

 “CBS: On The Air” premiered on Sunday, March 26th, 1978 with a two-hour installment airing from 9-11PM.
 Titled “The Night of 100 Stars,” it opened with a massive gathering of CBS stars, between 115 and 125 of them.
 In addition to Walter Cronkite and Mary Tyler Moore, Telly Savalas and Jean Stapleton acted as hosts.
-After an obligatory look at CBS radio broadcasts beginning in 1927, television programs that aired on Sundays were featured.
+After an obligatory look at CBS radio broadcasts beginning in 1927, the focus turned to TV shows that aired on Sundays.
 Included were You Are There, Lassie, The Smothers Brothers Comedy Hour and 60 Minutes.

 The next five segments were each an hour in length, airing from 10-11PM on weekday evenings.
 Monday’s segment, “Have a Laugh on Us,” saw George Burns, Lucille Ball, Arthur Godfrey and Bea Arthur joining Mary Tyler Moore to introduce clips from I Love Lucy, The Goldbergs, East Side/West Side, December Bride and Arthur Godfrey’s Talent Scouts.